 - Getting fast and secure capital from outstanding invoices

 Most companies that sell invoices do it to increase liquidity, e.g. to free assets for investments.
-It can also be a way to avoid dealing with administrative work connected to the invoices.
+It can also be a way to avoid administrative work connected to the invoices.
 Another reason is that the company can receive the money from the invoices quickly and safely, instead of waiting for customer payments for up to 30 or 90 days.
 When the invoices are paid quicker, the company gets more liquid capital to spend.
 Your customer will still have the same time to pay the invoice and will not notice that it's been sold.

-Non-recourse factoring (discounting)
+Non-recourse factoring (invoice discounting)

 Non-recourse factoring means that the company that purchased the invoice takes all the credit risk.
 This type of invoice usually has a higher fee compared to factoring with recourse, since the company selling the invoice avoids the credit risk.
-Factoring without recourse is offered within invoice discounting option, to companies with good solvency.
+Factoring without recourse is offered within the invoice discounting option to companies with good solvency.

 Recourse factoring means that the selling company still takes the credit risk (standard factoring).
 Unpaid invoices must eventually be bought back.
-Because of that, recourse factoring involves higher financial risk for the seller, compared to non-recourse factoring.
+Because of that, recourse factoring involves higher financial risk for the seller compared to non-recourse factoring.

 Invoice financing is another way of using outstanding invoices to free up fast cash.
 Invoice financing means getting a loan where the security is made up of the outstanding invoices and incoming assets.
 The loan is then paid back with the funds that arrive when the invoices are paid.
 The company will still maintain the sales record, even though the money that comes in goes directly to the third party.